Extensions of $\mathcal{KL}$ and Lyapunov Functions for Discrete-time Dynamical System Peaks Analysis: Introduction

-In summary, the main contributions of the paper are the following: \begin{itemize} \item we propose a novel approach of the peaks computation problem by bounding the number of static optimization problem to solve to obtain the optimal value; \item we obtain a general upper bound method for bounded from above sequence based on homeomorphic deformations of geometric sequences; \item we generalize the concept of $\klcls$ functions to $\klgen$ adapted to peaks computation problems for which we can formulate peaks computation problems as a $\klgen$ upper bounds existence ; \item we introduce a new concept of Lyapunov functions well designed for peaks computation problem for which the comparison functions approach is replaced by a compatibility notion. \end{itemize}
+In summary, this study makes two main contributions. \begin{itemize} \item We generalize the concept of $\klcls$ functions to $\klgen$ adapted to peaks computation problems for which we can formulate peaks computation problems as a $\klgen$ upper bounds existence. \item We introduce a new concept of Lyapunov functions well designed for peaks computation problem for which the comparison functions approach is replaced by a compatibility notion. \end{itemize}

 The paper is organized as follows.
-Section~\ref{statement} presents the peaks computation problem addressed in this paper and the main difficulty related to the search of an integer as an optimal solution of the peaks computations problem.
-Section~\ref{generalities} recalls some basic results about the supremum of sequences and how it is related to their asymptotic behaviour.
-In Section~\ref{generalities}, we also find the fundamental result about the existence of a useful pair of a strictly increasing and continuous function on $[0,1]$ and a scalar in $(0,1)$.
-This pair furnishes, in theory, the exact integer optimal solution.
-However, this pair is difficult to compute in practice.
-Then, in Section~\ref{klsection}, after developing a simple result using the classical $\klcls$ class, we introduce the new class $\klgen$.
-We prove that the existence of $\klgen$ upper bounds of $\varphi(T^k(x))$ is equivalent to the existence of a useful pair.
-In Section~\ref{newlyapunov}, we present the concept of Opt-Lyapunov functions well designed for our maximization problem.
-The classical comparison functions associated to classical Lyapunov functions are replaced by a new notion called compatibility.
+Section~\ref{statement} presents the peak computation problem addressed in this paper and the main difficulty related to the search for an integer as an optimal solution of the problem.
+In Section~\ref{sec:leslieexample}, we introduce an illustrative example to which we apply the novel techniques in the following sections.
+This example is the simplest version of the Leslie model for studying the dynamics of a population decomposed into age classes.
+Then, in Section~\ref{klsection}, we introduce the new class $\klgen$.
+We prove that the existence of $\klgen$ upper bounds on $\varphi(T^k(x))$ is equivalent to the existence of a useful pair.
+In Section~\ref{newlyapunov}, we present the concept of Opt-Lyapunov functions well-designed for our maximization problem.
+The classical comparison functions associated with classical Lyapunov functions are replaced by a new notion called compatibility.
 We also prove that the existence of a compatible Opt-Lyapunov function is equivalent to the existence of a useful pair.
-In Section~\ref{summarysec}, we summarize the results obtained highlighting the concrete constructions between useful pairs of strictly increasing and continuous functions on $[0,1]$ and convergent geometric sequences, $\klgen$ class and Opt-Lyapunov functions.
+In Section~\ref{summarysec}, we summarize the results obtained, highlighting the concrete constructions between useful pairs of strictly increasing and continuous functions on $[0,1]$, convergent geometric sequences, $\klgen$ class, and Opt-Lyapunov functions. {\bf Notations}: $\rr$ stands for the set of reals, $\rr_+$ the set of nonnegative reals, $\rr^*$ the set of nonzero reals and $\rr_+^*$ the set of strictly positive reals.
+The vector space of vectors of $d$ reals is denoted by $\rd$.
+The set of natural integers is denoted by $\nn$ whereas $\nn^*$ denotes the set of nonzero natural integers.